jlajohns/startup/notes.md

         - pending: the default state
         - fulfilled: this is the state of a success (.then())
         - rejected: this is the state of a failed promise (.catch())

+- Async/Await:
+    - The word “async” before a function means one simple thing: a function always returns a promise.
+Other values are wrapped in a resolved promise automatically.

+    - The keyword await makes JavaScript wait until that promise settles and returns its result.